 Meanwhile, if you had to take a year off due to an injury, chronic illness or to take care of a loved one, then this could likewise be added under the work experience section by listing the dates and adding a brief description explaining the situation — for example: “I acted as the main caretaker for a close family member.”

 1. Be honest

 When writing your résumé, honesty is the best policy.
-There’s no need to go into too many details if you have a sensitive or personal reason for taking the gap year, but you definitely shouldn’t try to hide it either.
-The hiring manager could find out if you’re lying and it will ruin any chance that you had of securing the job.
+There’s no need to go into too many details if you have a sensitive or personal reason for taking the gap year, but you definitely shouldn’t try to hide it, either.
+The hiring manager could find out if you’re lying, and that would ruin any chance that you had of securing the job.

 As already mentioned, there are many positives to taking a gap year.
 In fact, showing that you have the courage to take a break and work on yourself or help someone else shows great strength of character.

 So, be sure to draw on the positive experiences and how they have helped you grow as a professional.
 Even if you were caring for a loved one or raising children, you can show that this experience has helped you gain valuable skills, so don’t be afraid to talk about this.